 A spiritual fragrance to tempt the dead - or draw in and intoxicate the living.
 Appropriate for love work, Necromancy, seduction or making new friends and lovers among the living and the dead.
-Adored by powerful and erotic spirits, it pairs well with cigar smoke to capture and fix their attention.
+Adored by powerful spirits, it pairs well with cigar smoke to capture and fix their attention.

 This oil is a beautiful offering.
 Beautiful scent.